yujiri8/yujiri.xyz/reviews/undertale.md

 # Silent protagonist

 It's a **silent protagonist** game.
 So much for role-playing!
-I can't express how much this harms the potential of a story with intricate lore and lots of conflict resolution for the player character to have no dialogue in most situations.
+I can't express how much it harms the potential of a story with intricate lore and lots of conflict resolution for the player character to have no dialogue in most situations.
 As with [Dark Souls](/reviews/dark_souls_story), it's often used to prevent the player from asking questions that any reasonable person would ask and that would presumably get an informative answer.
 The player's interactions with Undyne are harmed the most.

 It's not fatal though.
 Unlike Dark Souls, Undertale's major NPCs play meaningful roles in the story and have significant depth (for which you don't have to 100%, cross-reference every item description, read game files and headcanonize into conclusions that have almost no basis in the actual game, which is how lore seems to work in Dark Souls).